voletiv/voletiv.github.io/_pages/experience.md

 **Research Assistant --- Applied Research Lab**, under [Prof. C. V. Jawahar](https://faculty.iiit.ac.in/~jawahar/){:target="_blank"}, CVIT, IIIT-Hyderabad, India

-I experiment with convolutional and recurrent neural networks in computer vision tasks.
+I experimented with convolutional and recurrent neural networks in computer vision tasks.

 - **Video Translation**
     - Generated videos of movies and educational tutorials of Andrew Ng in Indian languages by morphing lip movement
-    - Experimenting with GANs (Pix2Pix) to generate videos using original faces, new lip landmarks, and dubbed audio
+    - Experimented with GANs (Pix2Pix) to generate videos using original faces, new lip landmarks, and dubbed audio

 - **Assessor for Lipreader**
     - Built a visual speech recognizer (lipreader) to classify spoken words in videos, and an assessor to check if the lipreader’s output is correct by combining convolutional and recurrent neural networks